garciaga/salishSeaWaves/README.md

 # salishSeaWaves
-Reduced dataset to reproduce results from Yang et al (20XX) currently under review on Journal of Geophysical Research - Oceans.
+Reduced dataset to reproduce results from Yang et al (20XX) currently under review on Estuarine, Coastal and Shelf Science.

 ## Abstract
 Abstract will be added after the peer review process has concluded.